mkapur/sab-2021-doc/_main.knit.md

 Input age- and length-composition data were weighted via the Francis method (Table \ref{tab:torctorcw1}).
 Sensitivity to the iterative re-weighting approaches for developing consistency between the input composition sample sizes (or standard errors) and the effective sample sizes based on model fit using the Harmonic Mean (@McAllisterIanelli1997) and (@Francis2011) methods was completed.
 The Harmonic Mean method consisted of comparing the mean input sample size for compositional data with the mean effective sample size based on model fit.
 The Francis method considers the influence of compositional weights on fits to average lengths or average lengths-at-age.
 Generally, the Harmonic method suggested similar weights for the commercial length composition data, but placed more weight on the survey length data.
 It also indicated a downweighting of commercial age composition data compared to the 2019 benchmark, but to a lesser degree than the Francis approach (Figure \ref{fig:harmonicandfrancis}).

 During the Francis weighting process, several distinctions between this update and the weights used in the 2019 benchmark became apparent.
 Firstly, the 2019 benchmark assessment iteratively re-weighted both commercial fleet age composition weights to a maximum of one, whereas in this update (in the presence of commercial discard length compositions) they were downweighted by 90\% and 81\% (for fixed gear and trawl fleets, respectively, Table \ref{tab:torctorcw1}) .
-In addition, the WCGBTS length compositions were downweighted in the update by a factor of about 10 (from 0.29 in the benchmark to 0.033 in the present model), whereas the Triennial age compositions were upweighted by a factor of 10 (from 0.10 in the benchmark to a cap at 1.0 in the present model).
+In addition, the WCGBT Survey length compositions were downweighted in the update by a factor of about 10 (from 0.29 in the benchmark to 0.033 in the present model), whereas the Triennial age compositions were upweighted by a factor of 10 (from 0.10 in the benchmark to a cap at 1.0 in the present model).
 We performed a sensitivity run where the Francis weights were fixed to the values used in 2019 and found the model to fit more poorly (Figure \ref{fig:harmonicandfrancis} and Table \ref{tab:torctorcw2}).

 ### Recruitment variation

-The value of the parameter controlling recruitment variability was determined in 2019 using an iterative procedure with the aim of ensuring that the value of assumed by the assessment model and the empirical variance in recruitment were self-consistent.
+The value of the parameter controlling recruitment variability was determined in 2019 using an iterative procedure with the aim of ensuring that the value assumed by the assessment model and the empirical variance in recruitment were self-consistent.
 This involved setting to an initial value, fitting the model and calculating the variance of the recruitment deviations for the years for which recruitments are estimated, then replacing the assumed value of by the calculated value.
 The recruitment variability was tuned up to and capped at a value of 1.4, the maximum value at which the bias correction was expected to provide reliable results.
 This value was unchanged in this update assessment.

 \begin{comment}